tarwn/lessthandot-hugo/blogs/content/posts/2014-04-15-overview-of-published-articles-2014q1.md

   - ssis

 ---
 Since I write at different places &#8211; this blog, [Intense School][1] and [MSSQLTips.com][2] &#8211; someone recently asked me if I could provide an overview from time to time to keep track of all the published material.
-It makes it easier to follow and it&#8217;s also a chance for me to promote my material to readers who perhaps don&#8217;t visit the other sites very often.
+It makes it easier to follow and it's also a chance for me to promote my material to readers who perhaps don't visit the other sites very often.

-Anyway, these are all the articles I&#8217;ve put out since [my initial announcement on this blog][3]:
+Anyway, these are all the articles I've put out since [my initial announcement on this blog][3]:

 **Intense School**